 Before seeking consent, renters should check that the pet they intend to keep complies with council laws and other laws about pet ownership.
 These laws apply regardless of whether the rental provider has given consent for a pet.
 For more information, visit the Pets section – Department of Jobs, Precincts and Regions website.

 What about renters who already have pets?

 The new pet laws do not apply to pets that were already present in the rental property before the new laws commenced.
 After the new laws commence, renters must request consent to bring a new pet into the property.

-What can a rental provider do if they are concerned about a pet being kept on their rental property?
+What can a rental provider do if they wish to check a property where a pet is being kept?